How does Wegovy work?

 Flatulence

-Severe side effects of Wegovy may include allergic reactions, suicidal thoughts, gallbladder disorders, pancreatitis (swelling of the pancreas), kidney failure, increased heart rate, and, in people with type 2 diabetes, hypoglycemia (low blood sugar) or diabetic retinopathy (vision loss or changes) (FDA, 2021; Wilding, 2021).
+Severe side effects of Wegovy may include allergic reactions, gallbladder disorders, pancreatitis (inflammation of the pancreas), kidney failure, increased heart rate, and, in people with type 2 diabetes, hypoglycemia (low blood sugar) or diabetic retinopathy (vision loss or changes).

 Wegovy is not for everybody.
 Experts still don’t know whether it is safe to use other weight loss products or supplements while taking Wegovy, so your healthcare provider may recommend against using those.
-Also, Wegovy should not be used with other glucagon-like peptide-1 (GLP-1) receptor agonists, such as Ozempic (see Important Safety Information) or Rybelsus.
-Finally, Wegovy is not recommended for people who (FDA, 2021; Phillips, 2022):
+Also, Wegovy should not be used with other glucagon-like peptide-1 (GLP-1) receptor agonists, such as Ozempic or Rybelsus.
+Finally, Wegovy is not recommended for people who:

 Have a history of pancreatitis